swarupswaminathan/llmnotes/med_standardization/README.md

 # Medication Label Standardization
+Authored by Janet Kang, University of Miami Miller School of Medicine

 This repository standardizes free-text topical and oral glaucoma medication labels into a consistent format for downstream review and analysis.